TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico1/Source1/VolumeMacroPad400-Readme.txt

 ----------------------------------------------------------------------------------------------------------------

 New changes:
+1. Add [c] Pad to clear all entries in MacroEditor and minor cosmetic changes to key [Fsp]->[F+N] and shows F+0,9 not f01,9
-1. MacroEditor history added to existing entries instead of replacing them
+2. MacroEditor history added to existing entries instead of replacing them
-2. Additional macro processing options through first char 0x0F0 to 0xFF.
-For example press key [Fsp] in MacroEditor:
+3. Additional macro processing options through first char 0x0F2 and 0xF3.
+Add 0xF2 or 0xF3 through pressing key [F+N] in MacroEditor:
    If 0xF3 added as first char can construct a hex string in MacroEditor that will be sent unchanged (but without the first 0xF3) to the PC.
-   For example construct [Fsp]4x[ADD]D[ADD]F[ADD]8[ADD]9[ADD][Snd] and the hex characters 0xDA 0x89 will be sent to the PC.
+   For example construct [F+N]4x[ADD]D[ADD]F[ADD]8[ADD]9[ADD][Snd] and the hex characters 0xDA 0x89 will be sent to the PC.
 Can [Sav] or use [EXE] as well to save or execute and then save the string.
+   If 0xF2 added as first char then macrokeys M1-M24, S1-S23, T1-T24 behave as nKeys i.e. they contain a filename that will be executed.
+   For example file a01 has Ctrl+Shft+Esc, file m07 has filename a01 but with F2 at start i.e. m07 content 0xF2 0x61 0x30 0x31 when key [M7] pressed TaskManager opens
+   Construct m07 in macroeditor set source to M07 white, press [F+N]3x[ADD] then a01 via [ADD] then [Sav].
+File a01 is already saved in flash content 0xE0 0xE1 0x20
-3. Further fixed MacroBuff not cleared now working with [EXE] in MacroEditor
+4. Further fixed MacroBuff not cleared now working with [EXE] in MacroEditor
-4. Fixed filenumbers > 24 for saved filename construction
+5. Fixed filenumbers > 24 for saved filename construction
-5. Fixes for Function keys F1-F24 and all 17 KeyPad keys if they are the first action in the macro to be executed.
+6. Fixes for Function keys F1-F24 and all 17 KeyPad keys if they are the first action in the macro to be executed.
 As a result Macro strings starting with 0xF0, 0xF1, and 0xFF are treated differently (for Function keys, KeyPad keys, and Modifier-byte respectively).
-6. New third option via [UDM] -> "Mod" key in MacroEditor to force the use of the Modifier byte for Control, Shift, Alt and Gui keys, instead of one or more of the 6 available
+7. New third option via [UDM] -> "Mod" key in MacroEditor to force the use of the Modifier byte for Control, Shift, Alt and Gui keys, instead of one or more of the 6 available
    HID simultaneous keycode slots.
-7. Added [KPd] key on MacroEditor for adding the 17 KeyPad keys.
+8. Added [KPd] key on MacroEditor for adding the 17 KeyPad keys.
 Read wiki for examples.
 Read line 886 in manual.h for 3 methods to execute em-dash.

 Previous changes: